forestraindrip/PR301_Code_Refactoring/README.md

         - AbstractSourceReader line 48~62

 ### Reasons
-After examination, the current system has no proper implementation of AbstractSourceReader for file reading which is required for Assignment1.
-The only implementation AbstractSourceReader is MainTIGr class and it is used as the entry point of the system; the MainTIGr twists the role of AbstractSourceReader and makes AbstractSourceReader more like a Lazy Class.
-In addition, the current system distributes the function of reading file into multiples front end interface which create other bad smells including inappropriate intimacy, shotgun surgery and refused-bequest.
+The system has no proper implementation of AbstractSourceReader for file reading which is required for Assignment1.
+The only implementation AbstractSourceReader is MainTIGr class and it is used as the entry point of the system; the MainTIGr twists the role of AbstractSourceReader and makes AbstractSourceReader a Lazy Class.
+In addition, the current system distributes the function of reading file into multiples frontend interfaces which create other bad smells including inappropriate intimacy, shotgun surgery and refused-bequest.
 Therefore, I think the Lazy Class of AbstractSourceReader is the most critical bad smell at this stage.
 ### Strategies/ approaches
 - Break the relationship between MainTIGr and AbstractSourceReader.
 - Implement a proper SourceReader for source reading.
-- Rename the drawers: Three drawers with different implementation sharing the same name.
+- Rename the drawers.
+Three drawers with different implementation sharing the same name before refactoring.
-- Rename the parsers: Three parser with different implementation sharing the same name.
+- Rename the parsers.
+Three parser with different implementation sharing the same name before refactoring.
-- Redirect the functions need source reading to the new SourceReader.
+- Redirect the functions needing source reading to the new SourceReader.
 ### Result Evaluation
 #### Has the bad smell been removed?
 Yes